shigeyf/akamai-edgeworkers-response-transform-template/README.md

 ### 3. Test your Transformer (Response Manipulation)

-This section explaines how to test for your Transformer unit module.
+This section explains how to test for your Transformer unit module.

-An idea of testing your Transformer in your local computer without deploying your codes onto EdgeWorkers is to use "node:stream/web", since Node.js v16.5.0 or later has supported [WHATWG Streams](https://streams.spec.whatwg.org/) fortunately and we can leverage the WHATWG Stream implementation for yoru local testing.
+An idea of testing your Transformer in your local computer without deploying your codes onto EdgeWorkers is to use "node:stream/web", since Node.js v16.5.0 or later has supported [WHATWG Streams](https://streams.spec.whatwg.org/) fortunately and we can leverage the WHATWG Stream implementation for your local testing.

 Here is a sample code for the testing and expects to use [Jest](https://jestjs.io/) and [ts-jest](https://kulshekhar.github.io/ts-jest/) for testing.

-Once you will get an implementation of your HTTP Request ['Underlying Souce'](https://streams.spec.whatwg.org/#underlying-source-api) as a 'stream' source, you can build a stream pipeline with your Transformer implementation with `pipeThrough()` function of the WHATWG Stream instances.
+Once you will have an implementation of your HTTP Request ['Underlying Source'](https://streams.spec.whatwg.org/#underlying-source-api) as a 'stream' source, you can build a stream pipeline with your Transformer implementation with `pipeThrough()` function of the WHATWG Stream instances.

 In this example, `HttpFileSourceReader` class is an UnderlyingSource implementation for source-stream `ReadableStream`, which implements HTTP GET with node-fetch module.
 You can get the detailed implementation at `tests/testutils/HttpFileSourceReader.ts`.